PiggyArchive/PiggyAuth/README.md

 * Boss Bar
 * Fix timeout when logout, it kicks you once the last timeout task ends
 * Fix errors caused by Slapper.
+* Pin safe guard
+* Now wait for email to finish auth session
+* Fix error with adventure mode
+* Now send attempt message only if attempts were made
+* Different message for UUID & xbox live login
+* Fix hunger at 0 after dying
+* Block usernames as passwords
+* Fix confirm password bug
+* Fix register message not showing if not logged in by xbox live

 ###v2.0.0
 * Improved xbox bypass